PRUNERS/ReMPI/README.md

 For more details, run ./configure -h

   * `--enable-cdc`: (Experimental) enables CDC (clock delta compression), and output librempix.a and .so.
-When CDC is enabled, ReMPI requires below two software
+When CDC is enabled, ReMPI requires MPI3 and below two software
      *`--with-stack-pmpi`: path to stack_pmpi directory (STACKP)
      *`--with-clmpi`: path to CLMPI directory
   * `--with-bluegene`: build test codd with static library